kroyxt/elp-documentation/docs/proposals/official/Color.md

 A number word represents the lightness of the final color.
 For example:

-- A value of 0 is equal to roughly pure black.
+- A value of 0 is roughly black.
-- A value of 6 is equal to grey.
+- A value of 3  is roughly grey.
-- A value of E (11) is equal to roughly pure white.
+- A value of 5 is roughly white.

 The addition of the lightness isn’t mandatory.
-If the lightness isn’t specified, then a value of 6 is assumed for the lightness.
-However, an unspecified brightness is more vague than a brightness of 6.
+If the lightness isn’t specified, then a value of about 3 is assumed for the lightness.
+However, an unspecified brightness is more vague than a brightness of 3.

 ## Core Color